deneyapkart/deneyap-6-eksen-ataletsel-olcum-birimi-arduino-library/README.md

 - `library.properties ` General library properties for the Arduino package manager

 ## Version History
+1.0.1 - library updated and added new a sketch

 1.0.0 - initial release

 ## :rocket:Hardware Connections